-During the first quarter of 2013, due to the Company change in operating structure (or strategy), the Company condensed its eight operating segments into two operating segments that are aggregated into one reporting segment because they have similar economic characteristics and meet the other aggregation criteria guidance on segment disclosure.
-The two operating segments, organized by geographic area, are National Research Corporation (United States) and National Research Corporation Canada, which each offer a portfolio of solutions to address specific market needs around growth, retention, engagement and thought leadership for healthcare organizations.
+During 2014, the Company changed its operating segments from two to three to reflect a change in corporate reporting structure to the Company's Chief Executive Officer and chief operating decision maker.
+The Company's three operating segments are aggregated into one reporting segment because they have similar economic characteristics and meet the other aggregation criteria from the Financial Accounting Standards Board ("FASB") guidance on segment disclosure.
+The three operating segments are National Research Corporation (United States), National Research Corporation Canada and Connect, each of which offer a portfolio of solutions to address specific market needs around growth, retention, engagement and thought leadership for healthcare organizations.